 – They have control over exclusive markets that have the potential to net you $150,000 in income

-– They offer individualized coaching
+– The service has offer individualized coaching

-– They’ll send me free educational newsletters
+– Maxavenue send me free educational newsletters

-– They offer a 100-course training program
+– The main offer is a 100-course training program

 – They give me opportunities to earn industry-specific certifications